Pandora (Rice novel): Plot summary

 The next time they meet again is in a Dresden ballroom in the early to late-17th century.
 Marius tries in vain to make Pandora leave her companion and fledgling, Arjun, and come back to him.
 Pandora's relationship with Arjun is of great concern to Marius, who fears Pandora is being held against her will.
 While she outwardly denies this, Pandora overcomes her embarrassment and admits to David in her writing that she could not bring herself to leave Arjun, citing that his stronger will propelled them both through time.

 The next and last time that they meet is in 1985, when she is among thirteen vampires who survived Akasha's killing spree and gathered at Maharet's house in the Sonoma compound to battle against Akasha.
 Pandora remains quiet and withdrawn throughout the whole ordeal, staring out the windows and saying little, rousing herself only once to say that Akasha is trying to justify deplorable "reasons" for a holocaust.

 Like many vampires, Pandora is a morose, despairing immortal who initially wanted immortality but soon regretted her choice and turns into a dark, indifferent cynic.
 Lestat thinks that Pandora was troubled in some deep, fundamental way even before she became a vampire, because she's the only vampire who does not receive visions of Maharet and Mekare in her dreams.
 During the confrontation in Sonoma, when Akasha directly asks Pandora to join with her or die, Pandora merely responds in a quiet, indifferent voice that she cannot do what Akasha is asking of her, and stoically accepts the idea of being killed.

-Even after Akasha herself is destroyed and the thirteen vampires regroup in Armand's Night Island in Florida, Pandora still acts withdrawn from her fellow vampire kin, watching music videos all day long and completely ignoring Marius, who dotes on her lovingly.
+Even after Akasha herself is destroyed and the thirteen vampires regroup in Armand's Night Island in Florida, Pandora still acts withdrawn from her fellow vampire kin, watching music videos all day long and ignores Marius, who dotes on her lovingly.
 There is no sense of recovery or security in her as there is with the other vampires, and she departs from Night Island alone, still just as morose as ever.